IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 brew install ollama
 ```

-I'm going to use qwen3, because it has an 8b parameter model which is not too resource heavy and it does well at coding tasks.
+I'm going to use Qwen3, because it's a fairly lightweight model (8b parameter model) it does well at most coding tasks.
+If you have enough VRAM, then I would suggest [Qwen-3-Coder](https://huggingface.co/Qwen/Qwen3-Coder-480B-A35B-Instruct).

 In your terminal, run the following command to get the `qwen3:8b` model: